Bobby Witt Jr. Preview, Player Props: Royals vs. Cubs

-The Kansas City Royals, including Bobby Witt Jr. and his .744 slugging percentage over his past 10 games, battle starting pitcher Justin Steele and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.
+Bobby Witt Jr. -- hitting .419 in his past 10 games -- will be in action for the Kansas City Royals against the Chicago Cubs, with Kyle Hendricks on the hill, on August 20 at 2:20 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with a home run and two RBI) against the Cubs.
+In his most recent game, he strung together three hits (going 3-for-5 with an RBI) against the Cubs.

 Bobby Witt Jr. Game Info & Props vs. the Cubs